finos/common-domain-model/documentation/source/documentation.rst

  	 otherCsa RelatedAgreement (1..1) ;
   }

-* The current base classes that represent the ISDA CSA elections are the following:
+* The classes that represent the ISDA CSA elections by extending the above abstract constructs are the following:

- * The ``CsaInitialMargin2016JapaneseLaw``, ``CsaInitialMargin2016NewYorkLaw`` and ``CsdInitialMargin2016EnglishLaw`` classes extend the ``CsaInitialMargin2016`` abstract class to specify the Initial Margin elections which are specific to those respective governing laws;
+ * The ``CsaInitialMargin2016JapaneseLaw``, ``CsaInitialMargin2016NewYorkLaw`` and ``CsdInitialMargin2016EnglishLaw`` classes extend the ``CsaInitialMargin2016`` abstract class to specify the Initial Margin elections which are specific to those governing laws;
  * The ``CsaVariationMargin2016NewYorkLaw`` class extends the ``CsaVariationMargin2016`` abstract class to specify the Variation Margin elections that are specific to the New York law.

 Linking Legal Agreements to Contracts and Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The way in which the CDM relates/ties a legal document with the relevant contract or event is through the referencing mechanism.
+The way in which the CDM relates/ties a legal agreement with the relevant contract or event is through the referencing mechanism.

 This referencing mechanism has been implemented for the ``Contract`` (but not yet for the ``Event``, the reason being that no lifecycle event workflow has yet been specified that references legal agreement other than through the contract).

-This referencing of the legal agreement from the ``Contract`` is done from the ``documentation`` attribute and the associated class.
-Alongside with providing the ability to identify some of the key terms of a governing legal agreement (such as the document identifier, the publisher, the document vintage and the agreement date) as part of the ``documentationIdentification`` attribute, this class provides the ability to reference a legal agreement is that is electronically represented in the CDM through the ``legalDocument`` attribute, which has a reference key into the instance agreement.
+This referencing of the legal agreement from the ``Contract`` is done through the ``documentation`` attribute.
+Alongside with providing the ability to identify some of the key terms of a governing legal agreement (such as the agreement identifier, the publisher, the document vintage and the agreement date) as part of the ``documentationIdentification`` attribute, the associated ``Documentation`` class provides the ability to reference a legal agreement that is electronically represented in the CDM through the ``legalAgreement`` attribute, which has a reference key into the instance agreement.

-The below snippet represents this ``Documentation`` class, which ``legalDocument`` attribute carries the ``reference`` qualifier, while the underneath snippet presents the ``LegalDocument`` class and its associated ``key`` qualifier.
+The below snippet represents this ``Documentation`` class, which ``legalAgreement`` attribute carries the ``reference`` qualifier.

 .. code-block:: Java

  class Documentation
  {
-	legalDocument LegalDocument (0..*) reference ;
+	legalAgreement LegalAgreement (0..*) reference ;
 	documentationIdentification DocumentationIdentification (0..1) ;
  }

+This further snippet presents the ``LegalAgreement`` class and its associated ``key`` qualifier.

 .. code-block:: Java

- class LegalDocument extends LegalDocumentBase key one of {
+ class LegalAgreement extends LegalAgreementBase key one of {
  	csdInitialMargin2016EnglishLaw CsdInitialMargin2016EnglishLaw (0..1) ;
  	csaInitialMargin2016JapaneseLaw CsaInitialMargin2016JapaneseLaw (0..1) ;